hanyingong/cust_analytics_pjt/README.md

 ##### website: https://hanyingong.github.io/cust_analytics_pjt/

-This is a customer analytics group project, completed by a team of 5 members, contactable at;
+This is a customer analytics group project, completed by a team of 5 members.
+We are contactable at;

 1. Chan Lun Wesley Fabrice Lab Sane - chanlun.2016@mitb.smu.edu.sg
 2. Ho Li Chin - lichin.ho.2016@mitb.smu.edu.sg